lubuntu-team/manual/source/2/2.2/2.2.7/Okular.rst

 .. image:: Okular-performance.png

-To have settings for your presentation use the :guilabel:`Presenetation` tab.
-To change the transition of Okular use the :guilabel:`Defualt transition` menu.
-To choose which screen to present on by default use the :guilabel:`Prefered Screen` menu.
+To have settings for your presentation use the :guilabel:`Presentation` tab.
+To change the transition of Okular use the :guilabel:`Default transition` menu.
+To choose which screen to present on by default use the :guilabel:`Preferred Screen` menu.

 .. image:: Okular-Presentation.png

 To change settings for Annotations in Okular sue the :guilabel:`Annotations` tab.
 To switch how many things to be on the annotations toolbar use the :guilabel:`Annotation toolbar` menu.
 To change your name for annotations change the :guilabel:`Author` field.
 To make a custom new annotation press the :guilabel:`Add button`.
-To change an existing annoatation press the :guilabel:`Edit` button.
+To change an existing annotation press the :guilabel:`Edit` button.
 To delete and annotation press the :guilabel:`Remove` button.
 To move an annotation down press the :guilabel:`Move Down` button.
-To move an annoatation back up press the :guilabel:`Move Up` button.
+To move an annotation back up press the :guilabel:`Move Up` button.

 .. image:: Okular-annotations-pref.png